I had moved to Brisbane. That was about a twelve-hour drive from my old home in Newcastle; a twelve-hour drive from my old friends and my family.

 ‘Yes, let’s do it.
 You can bring Abigail and I’ll bring my new friend G.’ He frowned, pausing and I realised what I had just said.
 ‘You’ll make it up with her, G. Don’t worry.
 Hey, I can’t call you G anymore without thinking about Grace!’
 He didn’t reply.
 He was still looking down, away from the screen.
 ‘George?’

 He looked up suddenly.
 ‘I have to tell you something Emma.’
 I stared at him.
 He only ever called me Emma when it was serious.
-I waited and his eyes shifted away and then back again.
-I could see that he was wringing his hands in front of his laptop.
+His eyes shifted away and I could see that he was wringing his hands in front of his laptop.
 ‘I’m gay.’

 I continued staring at his pixelated face moving on the screen.
 ‘I know,’ I replied.
-He furrowed his forehead, opening his mouth and then closing it again.
+He furrowed his forehead, opening his mouth, before closing it again.
 ‘I mean, I didn’t know, but Abigail and I have been questioning it for a while now.
 You never hang out with boys, just A and me.
 I’ve also seen the way you look at Mike and the other boys on the field.’

 I laughed.
 He laughed.